 Capital assets are recorded as expenses in the year of their acquisition.
-During the year, none was expensed by the Organization.
+During the year, there were no capital asset acquisitions by the Organization.

 Measurement uncertainty

 The preparation of financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.